Michael-Sonntag/Gumbel-test/README.md

 # Gumbel-test

-R code for replication of data application from "Testing for jumps in processes with integral fractional part and jump-robust inference on the Hurst exponent".
-Link: https://doi.org/10.48550/arXiv.2305.01751
+The R code for replicating the data application from "Testing for jumps in processes with integral fractional part and jump-robust inference on the Hurst exponent" is provided above.
+The article can be accessed via the following link:  Link: https://doi.org/10.48550/arXiv.2305.01751